 What is the most important tool for learning a foreign language?
-The answer is a dictionary, beyond a shadow of a doubt.
+The answer, of course, is a dictionary.
 Without a dictionary, we would have to rely solely on our interactions with native speakers.
 This would greatly limit our ability to learn new words and expressions.
-Many of us studying a foreign language live in countries where that language is not the primary language spoken and must go out of our way to interact with native speakers.
+Many of us studying a foreign language live in countries where it is not the primary language spoken and must go out of our way to interact with native speakers.
 In addition, the explanations given by native speakers are often incomplete.
 The invention of the dictionary was an absolute game-changer for all students of foreign languages.
 It saves hundreds of hours in study time and leads to better outcomes for the student.
 The only thing more useful than a dictionary for a foreign language student is an even better dictionary.

 You can access Linguee on its online website (linguee.com).
 You can also download the application on Android and iOS devices.
-The best of all is that the tool is completely free.
-While I only have experience with the Spanish-English version, the app also supports a number of other languages, including German, French Portuguese, Italian, Russian, Japanese, and Chinese.
+What’s best of all is that the tool is completely free.
+While I only have experience with the Spanish-English version, the app also supports a number of other languages, including German, French, Portuguese, Italian, Russian, Japanese, and Chinese.

 Happy language learning!